 Here’s the part of the article where we do a bit of networking ourselves!
 Now that you know how to network virtually, we’d love to brag about why BlueJeans is perfect for your next event.
 In addition to great options like immersive video, Q&A, polling, and multi-way idea exchanges, we also offer these important features:

-Best in Class Sound Quality
+Best-in-Class Sound Quality

 At a virtual networking event, one of the most important things for participants is that they are clearly able to hear each other.
-Theater-class audio by BlueJeans with Dolby Voice provides attendees with pristine audio no matter where they are or on which device they join the event on.
-By suppressing background noise while maintaining consistent volume across soft and loud talkers, Dolby Voice blocks out distractions, delivering sparking conversation that is easy to understand.
+Theater-class audio by BlueJeans with Dolby Voice provides attendees with pristine audio no matter where they are or which device they join the event on.
+By suppressing background noise while maintaining consistent volume across soft and loud talkers, Dolby Voice blocks out distractions, delivering crystal-clear conversation that is easy to understand.

-Breakout Rooms that Break the Mould
+Breakout Rooms that Break the Mold

 BlueJeans Breakout Sessions deliver an integrated and automated experience at the touch of a button.
 This feature is especially useful when a small group discussion is preferred.
 Once the Breakout Session starts, attendees are automatically placed into rooms, while meeting hosts can easily jump from one session to another.
 Once the breakout period ends, hosts give attendees ten seconds to wrap up and return to the main meeting room.
 With an intuitive administrative workflow and no physical barriers or cumbersome technology to get in the way, BlueJeans will help you run your next virtual networking event with virtually no problems!

-So now that you've read "The 2021 Guide to Virtual Networking Events" click here to try BlueJeans free for 14 days!
+Now that you've read "The 2021 Guide to Virtual Networking Events" click here to try BlueJeans free for 14 days!